agnoster/nodeready/README.md

 It broke
 --------

 Comrade, you should know that [nodeready] is infallible.
 But before you are escorted by our friendly agents to your new home in the JSON mines, please share the output from `.nodeready.log`, preferably on the [issues] page.
 Or email the log to [nodeready@agnoster.net][email].
-Or if you just want to vent you call yell [@nodeready][twitter] on twitter.
+Or if you just want to vent you can yell [@nodeready][twitter] on twitter.

 I meant, my wife's water broke
 ------------------------------